 Many think of creme brulee when someone mentions gourmet food.
 Maybe it’s because of its sophisticated presentation and European name.
 It may seem like a fancy and complicated dish, but it’s actually quite easy to make.
-In fact, you’ll only need a few ingredients to make our Classic Italian Creme Brulee Recipe.
+In fact, you’ll only need a few ingredients to make our classic Italian creme brulee recipe.
 It might be tricky to get it perfect on your first try.
 But not to worry!
-Our recipe will help you with making the perfect Italian creme brulee for a delectable dessert.
+This recipe will help you with making the perfect Italian creme brulee for a delectable dessert.
+Try Recipe

 Cod, Scallops, and Spinach

-Another recipe that requires the sophisticated art of food presentation is our Prosciutto Wrapped Pears with Blue Cheese Crumble dish.
-This finger food looks like the type they’d offer at fancy art gallery exhibitions considering how complicated it looks like.
+Another recipe that requires the sophisticated art of food presentation is these prosciutto-wrapped pears with blue cheese crumble.
+This finger food looks like one of the gourmet recipes they’d offer at fancy art gallery exhibitions considering how complicated it looks like.
 But make no mistake, it’s actually very easy to make, and you don’t need to graduate from the best culinary schools to pull this dish off.

 This recipe only needs 4 ingredients: prosciutto, sliced pears, blue cheese, and sprigs of Arugula!
-Just wrap the sliced pears, Arugula sprigs, and blue cheese crumbles in fresh, uncooked prosciutto.
+Just wrap the sliced pears, arugula sprigs, and blue cheese crumbles in fresh, uncooked prosciutto.
 Place on a serving dish, drizzle with balsamic vinegar, then serve!
 It’s the perfect finger food for when you have a lot of guests waiting for the main course on an empty stomach.
+Try Recipe

 Black Olive Caviar Bites

 Nothing gets fancier than caviar.
 The briny taste of this specialty food is to die for, but its expensive price?
 Not so much.
-Good thing our Black Olive Caviar Bites Recipe uses a more affordable, everyday ingredient to mimic the sophisticated look of the seafood delicacy.
+Good thing this recipe uses a more affordable, everyday ingredient to mimic the sophisticated look of the seafood delicacy.

 Tomato Artichoke Soup

-We’re doing something simple but fancy-looking with this Tomato Artichoke Soup Recipe.
+We’re doing something simple but fancy-looking with this tomato artichoke soup.
 Everyone knows how to make a bowl full of regular tomato soup.
 However, we added some basil leaves and artichoke to this recipe for a more flavorful taste.
 Other than that, making this gourmet-like soup is the same as making your usual tomato soup!
 Give it a try if you’re ever bored of having the same version over and over again.
+Try Recipe

 Yet another French gourmet dessert is the classic souffle dish.
-Our Custard Souffle Recipe goes for a more soft, creamy consistency with a custard-like base.
-However, it still has crisp, outer edges you’ll see from regular souffle dishes.
+This particular souffle recipe goes for a more soft, creamy consistency with a custard-like base.
+However, it still has crisp, outer edges you’ll see in regular souffle dishes.
 You don’t have to be a baking whiz to pull off a delicious souffle, but you definitely could use the practice in case you make this recipe.
+Try Recipe

-And last but not least is our take on gourmet mac and cheese, with a version from Bravo’s Top Chef, Richard Blais.
-The top chef’s gourmet macaroni and cheese uses Dannon Oikos Greek to make the dish a little healthier, and to give it a different, creamy consistency.
+Last but not least is our take on gourmet mac and cheese, with a version from Bravo’s Top Chef, Richard Blais.
+The top chef’s gourmet macaroni and cheese uses Dannon Oikos Greek nonfat yogurt to make the dish a little healthier and to give it a different, creamy consistency.
 It’s easy to make and definitely still has that gooey, cheesy goodness you’d expect from mac and cheese.
 Giving regular food staples a creative twist is a basic skill any aspiring home chef should master.
+Try Recipe